go-to-k/cls3/README.md

   - AWS profile name
 - -r, --region: optional(default: `ap-northeast-1`)
   - AWS Region
+  - It is not necessary to be aware of this as it can be used **across regions**.
 - -f, --force: optional
   - ForceMode (Delete the bucket together)
 - -i, --interactive: optional